Racism in the United States: Hate crimes and terrorism

 In the United States, most crimes in which victims are targeted on the basis of their race or ethnicity are considered hate crimes.
 Leading forms of bias which are cited in the FBI's Uniform Crime Reporting (UCR) Program, based on law enforcement agency filings include: anti-Black, anti-Jewish, anti-homosexual, and anti-Hispanic bias in that order in both 2004 and 2005.
 According to the Bureau of Justice Statistics, whites, Black people, and Hispanic people had similar rates of violent hate crime victimization between 2007 and 2011.
 However, from 2011 to 2012, violent hate crimes against Hispanic people increased by 300%.
 When considering all hate crimes, not just violent ones, African Americans are far more likely to be victims than other racial groups.

+Data from the 2016 presidential campaign indicate that support for Donald Trump was more strongly associated with racism, xenophobia, and misogyny than with economic concerns.
+Trump drew notable support from white voters who held misogynistic views or who denied the existence of racism.
+According to FBI data, hate crimes in the United States saw a sharp increase following Trump's election.
+This rise was the second largest in 25 years, with the most pronounced effects occurring in counties where Trump won by the largest margins.
+A separate study found that counties hosting a Trump campaign rally in 2016 experienced hate crime rates more than double those of comparable counties that did not host a rally.
+Experimental evidence further supports a causal link.
+In controlled studies, exposure to Trump's racially charged rhetoric—such as his comments about Mexican immigrants—led participants to express higher levels of prejudice.
+These individuals were more likely to write derogatory remarks not only about Mexican people but also about Black people and other groups.